 NCBE 0220 - BASE Non-Course Competency-Based English.
 Two hours credit.
 Development of college-level writing focusing on idea generation, drafting, organization, revision and utilization of Standard English.
-The course must be part of a student's coenrollment (so requisite) with an INPW 0320 course.
-The NCRE cannot be used toward credit for an revision and utilization of Standard English.
 The course must be part of a student's coenrollment (co-requisite) with an INRW 0320 course.
 The NCBE cannot be used toward credit for an associate degree and is not intended for transfer to a senior college.
 Two hours lecture per week.